Success in the majority of circumstances depends on knowing how long it takes to succeed. » Montesquieu

 If YES, skip to the next list.

 If NO, stop obsessing about ideas for books.
-Until one of your ideas lands in the hands of someone willing to put in the time, it will never become a book.
+Having an idea is easy.
 If you, the person who came up with the idea, won’t put in the time, odds are no one else will.
 There are infinitely more good ideas for books, movies, companies and everything else than people willing to put in the effort.
 I think you should put in the time, but it’s up to you.

 How an idea becomes a book